Lars Eller

-Lars Fosgaard Eller (born 8 May 1989) is a Danish professional ice hockey player for the Ottawa Senators of the National Hockey League (NHL).
+Lars Fosgaard Eller (born 8 May 1989) is a Danish professional ice hockey player who is a centre for the Florida Panthers of the National Hockey League (NHL).
 Nicknamed "the Tiger", he was drafted by the St. Louis Blues in the first round, 13th overall, in the 2007 NHL entry draft.
 Eller made his NHL debut in 2009 with the Blues and was traded to the Montreal Canadiens in 2010, where he played six seasons, before being traded to the Washington Capitals in 2016.
 He became the first person from Denmark to win the Stanley Cup when the Capitals won in 2018, scoring the Stanley Cup-winning goal.
 After a brief stint with the Colorado Avalanche, Eller joined the Pittsburgh Penguins in 2023, becoming the first Danish player to play in 1,000 NHL games, before being traded back to the Capitals in 2024.
 Internationally, Eller has played for the Danish national team at both the junior and senior level, including at five World Championships.